rasata/nginx-proxy-manager/README.md

 ## Getting started

+Please consult the [installation instructions](doc/INSTALL.md) for a complete guide or

+Pre-requisities to run in the folder:
+- install nodejs
+- at the root of the folder do
+ -- `npm install` # this will install all necessary nodejs tools & script -- `npm run build` # this will compile reactjs script to js

-Please consult the [installation instructions](doc/INSTALL.md) for a complete guide or if you just want to get up and running in the quickest time possible, grab all the files in the `doc/example/` folder and run `docker-compose up -d`
+if you just want to get up and running in the quickest time possible, grab all the files in the `doc/example/` folder and run `docker-compose up -d`

 ## Administration